Tuesday, December 13, 2016

 Frankly, I do not think you can do one single thing.
 It has been to me a most liberal education and I purposely am through.
 The harm it is doing the colored people cannot be estimated.
 I hear echoes of it wherever I go and have no doubt that this was in the mind of the people who are producing it.
 Their profits here are something like $14,000 a day and their expenses about $400.
 I have ceased to worry about it, and if I seem disinterested, kindly remember that we have put six weeks of constant effort of this thing and have gotten nowhere.”

 Griffith did have some supporters, then and later.
-The Klan felt so invigorated by both the film and the conviction of Leo Frank, which would become the basis for Oscar Micheaux’s now lost The Gunsaulus Mystery in 1921, one of the many race films made in response to Birth of a Nation, in 1913 that it remerged after a forty year slumber.
+The Klan felt so invigorated by both the film and the conviction of Leo Frank in 1913, which would become the basis for Oscar Micheaux’s now lost The Gunsaulus Mystery in 1921, one of the many race films made in response to Birth of a Nation, that it remerged after a forty year slumber.
 Forty years later critic James Agee wrote in defense of Griffith attacking his critics as being full of “vicious nonsense”.
+Woodrow Wilson, up to that point in time the most regressive president in terms of racial justice, upon viewing the film at the White House, was famously said to have described the experience as, “It is like writing history with lighting.
+And my only regret is that it is all so terribly true.”

-Despite everything, The Birth of a Nation was a tremendous financial success.
+Nevertheless, and maybe because of the notoriety it brewed , The Birth of a Nation was a tremendous financial success.
 As James Monaco explained in How to Read a Film, “Ironically, D.W.
 Griffith, the filmmaker who had done most to ensure the success of Biograph, the most important of the trust components, was also the first American, after his break with Biograph, to explore the potential of the feature film form.
 The unprecedented success of The Birth of a Nation ensured the future of the new form.
 It also set the pattern for the “blockbuster”, the film project in which huge sums of money are invested in epic productions with the hope of even huger returns.
 The Birth of a Nation, costing an unprecedented and, many believed, thoroughly foolhardy $110,000, eventually returned $20 million and more.
 The actual figure is hard to calculate because the film was distributed on a "states' rights" basis in which licenses to show the film were sold outright.
 The actual cash generated by The Birth of a Nation may have been as much as $50 million to $100 million, an almost inconceivable amount for such an early film.”

 Tuesday, January 19, 2016